OSGeo/gdal/doc/source/user/debug.rst

       $ gdal raster info /vsicurl/https://download.osgeo.org/geotiff/samples/spot/chicago/SP27GTIF.TIF --config CPL_CURL_VERBOSE=ON

-``CPL_TIMESTAMP`` adds timestamps to each log and debug message emitted by GDAL, which can be useful for troubleshooting performance bottlenecks and benchmarking.
+:config:`CPL_TIMESTAMP` adds timestamps to each log and debug message emitted by GDAL, which can be useful for troubleshooting performance bottlenecks and benchmarking.

 .. example::
    :title: Get raster info with curl logging and timestamps